Beriah Green: Early life

-Greene was born in Preston, Connecticut, son of Beriah Green (1774–1865) and Elizabeth Smith (1771–1840).
+Greene was born in Preston, Connecticut, eldest of six children born to Beriah Green (1774–1865) and Elizabeth Smith (1771–1840).
 His father was a cabinet and chair maker.
+Jonathan Smith Green was his younger brother.

 The family moved to Pawlet, Vermont, in 1810, and he may have attended the Pawlet Academy.
 In 1815 he enrolled in the Kimball Union Academy, in New Hampshire.
 He graduated from Middlebury College in 1819, where he was valedictorian, and then studied to become a missionary (minister) at Andover Theological Seminary (1819–20).
 However, his religious beliefs did not agree with any denominational creed.